 We have aimed to make znx simple and easy.
 Simple to understand and maintain and easy to use for potential users.

 What does it do?

 znx deploys the ISO image into the storage device, makes the device bootable and creates the data partition where the user data is kept across reboots.
 Once that the ISO has been deployed the user can restart and boot into the storage device to select the system.

 How is it different than using an installer?

 znx follows the concept of AppImages which is that software isn’t “installed,” but it is instead deployed.
 That means that you don’t get lots of files and folders distributed in a filesystem but just one file, same with znx, instead of unpacking the squashfs file (the compressed filesystem that holds the actual OS) and extracting the contents to the target device (thus “installing” the OS the traditional way).
 The OS remains as one file which can be updated using a zsync file for differential updates (so-called delta updates which is what znx does, similarly, AppImageUpdate performs updates to AppImages only updating the bits that changed) or replacing the entire file, i.e., downloading a new ISO that replaces the old one.

 Where is my data stored then?

-Any file that the user creates is kept in the data partition in /data.
+Any file that the user creates is kept in the data partition.
 To install new software (by the software we mean desktop applications like Firefox, LibreOffice, etc.) the go-to method would be to get an AppImage.
-These AppImages would go in /applications where they would be kept when the user updates the deployed ISO to a new version.
+These AppImages are kept when the user updates the deployed ISO to a new version.

 Alright, but what would be the benefits of using znx?